-target\system is the name of the server running the monitor agents.
+target_system is the name of the server running the monitor agents.

 Solstice SyMON also recognizes command line options (see Chapter 5, "Command Line Options)."
+When you invoke the software at the shell prompt, you can use these options on the command line.
 For example, in the previous screen, the -t option refers to the target system to monitor.